input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 }
 ```

-Your file should be named the same way as your public key with **.json** extension
+Name your file as your public key with **.json** extension

-<a id="org835ed15"></a>
+<a id="orgc82992b"></a>

 ## 5.3 Sign with your owner Private Key

 We need to make sure that the person making the submission is the owner of the Public key in the json file.
-The way to do that is to sign the submission with the secret key created on step [3.1](#create-an-account-address-using-the-script) of this guide.
+To do that we need to sign the submission with the secret key created on step [3.1](#create-an-account-address-using-the-script) of this guide.

 The next command requires the Secret Key to be stored in a file so let's just save it in a file named `owner.prv`